-Bosnia-Herzegovina has firmly established itself on the tourist trail with visitors drawn by its tapestry of dramatic alpine scenery pulsed through by thundering rivers, ancient towns and hidden monasteries, and medieval fortresses nestled away near isolated villages.
+Bosnia-Herzegovina has firmly established itself on the tourist trail with visitors drawn by its tapestry of dramatic alpine scenery threaded through by thundering rivers, peppered with ancient towns, hidden monasteries, and mediaeval fortresses nestled away near isolated villages.

 The country has been through more than most European nations in recent years, and travellers with an open mind will relish the unusual opportunity to experience a country in the process of reinventing itself.
-Here the revitalised charms of Mostar evoke the Bosnia-Herzegovina of old, neatly contrast the buzz of up-and-coming Sarajevo – a buzzing testament to ethnic diversity and social regeneration.
+Here the revitalised charms of Mostar evoke the Bosnia-Herzegovina of old, neatly contrasting with the buzz of up-and-coming Sarajevo – a buzzing testament to ethnic diversity and social regeneration.

 One of the highlights of a trip to Mostar is a visit to the striking landmark bridge, where divers jump into the waters of the Neretva River below.
-Travellers short on time can enjoy a vibrant city break in Sarajevo, or a twin-centre combining it with Mostar.
+Travellers short on time can enjoy a vibrant city break in Sarajevo, or combine it with Mostar.

 For those with a week or more to spare, there’s plenty to entertain out of the cities: step back in time in sleepy Krajeva Sutjeska; investigate the catacombs in Jajce which were used for shelter during the war; hike along trails through the glorious Dinaric Alps.